 We also discussed the nature of causality and how his work might influence the general perception of reality.
 Dr. Veybach was intrigued by the way the effect preceded the cause, and he wanted to explore the ramifications.
 He even tried to trick the machine by announcing a test, but not going through with it.
 He was trying to elicit an effect without a cause.
 It didn’t work, of course, and it seemed silly afterward.

-Although it didn’t seem feasible, the Doc wanted to test not sending a ball after it had already appeared from the future, and he asked me to give it a try.
-I collected a ball that was labeled 1:55 pm, and we went through all of the preparations for the experiment.
-I was at the Go button with Doc Veybach observing my actions.
-We’d agreed that I would reach out and then pull my hand back without touching the button, but as the clock counted up, I felt a sense of discomfort.
-It was like the impending panic of being in a too-small elevator, or standing too near the edge of a scenic overlook.
+Although it didn’t seem possible, he also wanted to test not sending a ball after it had already appeared from the future, and he asked me to give it a try.
+I collected a ball that was labeled 1:55 pm, and we went through all of the preparations to send it back to that point in time.
+I stood at the Go button with Dr. Veybach observing.
+We’d agreed that I would reach out and then pull my hand back without touching the button, but as the clock counted up, I felt an increasing sense of discomfort.
+It was like the impending panic of being in a too small elevator or standing too near the edge of a scenic overlook.
 I reached out at exactly 2:02, but instead of drawing back, I desperately mashed the button and felt a huge sense of relief.
 Somehow, I knew I’d narrowly avoided disaster.

-“Very odd,” the Doc mused.
+“Very odd,” Dr. Veybach mused.
 “Perhaps we should try it again with some means of physical restraint.”